View Categories

 • Financing for social sectors (health, education, women and children) creates positive externality as it will facilitate more production and trade.

-• Improve overall efficiency of the PSUs – the inefficient PSUs will now be forced to make better achievable targets.
+• Improve the overall efficiency of the PSUs; the inefficient PSUs will now be forced to make better achievable targets.

 THE RANGARAJAN COMMITTEE ON DISINVESTMENT 1993: Impact on Indian Economy

-The Rangarajan Committee of 1993 was constituted by the govt for making recommendations in context with the disinvestment.
-The committee said –
+The Rangarajan Committee of 1993 was constituted by the government to make recommendations in context with the disinvestment.
+The committee said:

-• The units to be disinvested should be identified and disinvestment could be made upto any level, except in defense and atomic energy where the govt should retain the majority holding in equity.
+• The units to be disinvested should be identified, and disinvestment could be made up to any level, except in defense and atomic energy, where the government should retain the majority holding in equity.

-• In its budget speech of 2000-01, the govt. emphasized that more emphasis would now be paid on the strategic sale of public sector enterprises.
+• In its budget speech for 2000–01, the government emphasized that more emphasis would now be placed on the strategic sale of public sector enterprises.

 POST-REFORM PERIOD: Exploring Changes in Indian Economy